roopsinghbains/amazon-bedrock-agentcore-samples/01-tutorials/04-AgentCore-memory/01-short-term-memory/02-multi-agent/with-strands-agent/README.md

 | Example complexity  | Beginner                                                                         |

-### Scenario context

-In this example, we'll create a **Travel Planning System** with:
-1. A Flight Booking Assistant specialized in air travel
-2. A Hotel Booking Assistant focused on accommodations
-3. A Travel Coordinator that delegates to these specialized agents

-This approach demonstrates how complex domains can be broken down into specialized agents that share memory the same memory store.

 ## Tutorial Architecture

 In this Tutorial, we will describe how to set up a shared memory resource that multiple agents can access.
 In our example we will perform following tasks -